vishalv87/quizninja/ui/PERFORMANCE_OPTIMIZATION_PLAN.md

 - [ ] Optimistic updates implemented for 6+ interactions
 - [ ] Enhanced loading states on all data-heavy pages
 - [ ] Progressive loading implemented
-- [ ] Hover prefetch on quiz/challenge cards
+- [ ] Hover prefetch on quiz cards
 - [ ] Predictive prefetch in quiz taking flow
 - [ ] Stale-while-revalidate for leaderboard
 - [ ] Button loading states on all forms